SnowShock35/jei-integration/README.md

 ### I found a bug or want to request a feature, where do I do it?

 GitHub.
-Links at the top of this page
+Links at the top of this page.

 ### Why?